-Some commercial activity will also be included, of course.
+Some commercial activities will also be included, of course.
 Department stores, grocery stores like Publix, and offices are planned along US-41 so that residents of the West Villages don’t have to drive long distances.
 Even a medical facility is planned in the near future.
-The plan is that residents of the Villages don’t have to drive long distance in order to get the daily service and products they need.
-However, Venice, North Port or Port Charlotte are not too far away.
+The idea is that residents of the Villages don’t have to drive long distances in order to get the daily service and products they need.
+However, Venice, North Port, or Port Charlotte are not too far away.
 Even Sarasota is easy to reach within a 30-minute drive.

 Some Communities are already established – others are growing fast

 Some of the communities have already been in place for a while.
-Island Walk, Grand Palm, Gran Paradiso and Sarasota National are no newcomers.
+Island Walk, Grand Palm, Gran Paradiso, and Sarasota National are no newcomers.
 Some were launched more than ten years ago.
-However, because they hit a dry spot in 2008 they had to pause for a while to regroup.
-Other communities, like the Renaissance and Oasis, are the new kids on the block.
+However, because they hit a dry spot in 2008, they had to pause for a while to regroup.
+Other communities, like Renaissance and Oasis, are the new kids on the block.
 They missed the dry spot and could expand right away.
-Grand Palm was also already in place, but it started recently spreading out further south into the villages.
+Grand Palm was also already in place.
+The growth was slow in the beginning, but that was only in the beginning.

 The West Villages will add a significant Number of Homes

-Mattamy homes, a very successful home builder from Canada, bought the stretch of land from south of US-41 all the way down to Englewood.
-They paid „only“ $87 Million for that „little piece“ of land which is about 75% of the former Thomas Ranch.
-Their project is so huge that at least two generations of home builders will have a job.
+Mattamy Homes, a very successful home builder from Canada, bought the stretch of land from south of US-41 all the way down to Englewood.
+They paid „only“ $87 Million for that „little piece“ of land, which is about 75% of the former Thomas Ranch.
+Their project is so vast that at least two generations of home builders will have a job.
 This is not daydreaming; it will probably take 20 – 30 years to get the infrastructure and all the homes in place.